CorporateVault LogoCorporateVault

 The Mexican Connection: 'The Interceptor' Speedboat

 Long before the South African scandal, ABB was already a veteran of the bribery game.
 In 2010, the company settled charges related to its operations in Mexico.
-This case remains one of the most flamboyant examples of corporate bribery in history, involving a luxury speedboat named "The Interceptor."
+This case remains one of the most flamboyant examples of corporate bribery in history.

 Bribery via Luxury Assets

-ABB’s Mexican subsidiary, ABB Inc., admitted to bribing officials at the Comisión Federal de Electricidad (CFE), Mexico's state-owned utility.
-The goal was to secure lucrative contracts for the maintenance and upgrade of the country's electrical grid.
+ABB’s Mexican subsidiary admitted to bribing officials at the Comisión Federal de Electricidad (CFE) to secure lucrative grid contracts.

-While ABB is a European company, its U.S. operations were not immune to the culture of corruption.
 In the early 2000s, a bribery ring was uncovered operating out of ABB’s offices in Sugar Land, Texas.
-This case demonstrated that the company’s internal controls were failing even in highly regulated domestic environments.
+This case proved that the company’s internal controls were failing even in its most scrutinized Western hubs.

 The Texas conspiracy involved bribing officials in Nigeria to secure contracts for oil and gas projects.
-ABB used a network of agents who were paid "commissions" that were far in excess of industry standards.
-These agents then distributed the money to Nigerian government officials.
+ABB used a network of agents who were paid "commissions" that were 10x the industry standard.

 1. The Decentralized Disaster

 For decades, ABB operated with a highly decentralized structure.
-Regional managers had immense power and very little oversight from the headquarters in Zurich.
+Regional managers had immense power and very little oversight from Zurich.
 This "siloed" approach created pockets of autonomy where local managers felt they could—and had to—resort to bribery to meet aggressive sales targets.

 2. Failure of Internal Audit